PrideFest 2018 will be held June 22nd-24th. Meanwhile, check out our community center.

 Will I need a wristband for alcohol purchases?
 Open or Close

 Yes.
 Please visit any beer or liquor booth throughout the festival, show your identification, and purchase a $2 wristband for the day.
 This ensures shorter lines at alcohol booths, since you will have already shown proof of your age.

 Will there be ATMs at the festival?
 Open or Close

 ATMs are located throughout the festival grounds.
-Check your Pride Guide for specific locations.
+You will be able to check your festival program for specific locations.

 What kinds of entertainment will there be?
 Open or Close